matiwosm/HybridPriorWavletFlow/README.md

    ```

-git@github.com:matiwosm/SampleHybridPriorWavletFlow.git includes the scrts used to generate the plots in our paper.
+The repo https://github.com/matiwosm/SampleHybridPriorWavletFlow.git includes our trained models and the scripts used to generate the plots in our associated paper.